rustacean-station/rustacean-station.org/_episodes/029-redisjson.md

 duration: "00:49:45"
 length: "49253138"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)

 ---

-Jeremy talks with Christoph about Redislabs' new JSON module, which is written in RUST.
+Jeremy talks with Christoph Zimmermann about Redislabs' new JSON module, which is written in RUST.

 ### Contributing to Rustacean Station